-Materials and Methods: Here we summarize the materials and methods used in this work; details are provided in SI Sec.
+Here we summarize the materials and methods used in this work; details are provided in SI.
+SI Sec.
 1 describes experimental methods.
 All experiments were performed in HeLa cells, which were cultured as described in SI Sec.
 1.1.
 RNA extraction was performed as described in SI Sec.
 1.2.
 Individual SMN2 minigene plasmids were constructed as described in SI Sec.
 1.3.
 SMN2 minigene libraries were constructed as described in SI Sec.
 1.4.
-MPSA experiments were performed on the SMN2 minigene libraries constructed in this work, as well as on ELP1 minigene libraries constructed in ref. , as described in SI Sec.
+MPSA experiments were performed on the SMN2 minigene libraries constructed in this work, as well as on ELP1 minigene libraries constructed in ref.
+36, as described in SI Sec.
 1.5.
 Radioactive gels were performed as described in SI Sec.
 1.6.
 RNA-seq experiments were performed as described in SI Sec.
+1.7.
+In particular, RNA-seq data were analyzed using rMATS46 and custom Python scripts. qPCR assays were performed as described in SI Sec.
 1.8.
 Dose-response and linear-mixture experiments were performed as described in SI Sec.
 1.9.
 SI Sec.
-1.8.
-Dose-response and linear-mixture experiments were performed as described in SI Sec.
-1.9.
+2 provides details about MPSA data processing, the exploratory IUPAC motif analysis, and molecular dynamics simulations.
 SI Sec.
 3 provides formal mathematical definitions of the quantitative models used in this work.
 SI Sec.
 4 describes the Bayesian inference procedures used to infer the parameters of these quantitative models.
-In particular, Bayesian model inference was carried out in STAN and in Python using numpyro.
-Plasmids, primers, and key resources are listed in Tables S2, S3, and S4.
+Bayesian model inference was carried out in STAN and in Python using numpyro.
+Plasmids, primers, and key resources are listed in Tables S2-S4.
 All unique biological materials are available upon request.